 Buses

-• Finding the bus stop
+- Finding the bus stop

-• Identifying the correct bus
+- Identifying the correct bus

-• Paying the bus fare
+- Paying the bus fare

-• Finding a seat
+- Finding a seat

-• Getting off at the right stop
+- Getting off at the right stop

-The following mostly applies to local bus services, some differences apply in long distance bus travel, which may have more similarities to using the train.
+The following mostly applies to local bus services, some differences apply in long-distance bus travel, which may have more similarities to using the train.

-Finding the bus stop
+Finding the Bus Stop

-It is more complicated when the bus stop doesn’t exist, the driver stops when someone is waiting, usually people wave to the driver.
+It is more complicated when the bus stop doesn’t exist, the driver stops when someone is waiting, and usually, people wave to the driver.
 Chances are that drivers will stop when they see a blind person waiting, otherwise one can wave to the approaching bus, hoping that it is the right one.

-Identifying the correct bus
+Identifying the Correct Bus

 It can often happen that several different buses use the same stop, where it is relevant to know the number or the direction of the bus.
-In an ideal situation, buses stop at their designated stops, and the number of the bus is announced either from a recording, or by the bus driver.
+In an ideal situation, buses stop at their designated stops, and the number of the bus is announced either from a recording or by the bus driver.
 However, when this does not happen, one can ask the driver.
 Some larger cities also distribute devices to blind people, which for the press of a button announce the number of the bus.
-Generally these devices can be requested by residents.
+Generally, these devices can be requested by residents.

-Paying the bus fare
+Paying the Bus Fare

 In an ideal case, we have a bus pass that we can just show the driver when boarding the bus.
 In other cases, tickets have to be bought in advance, or on the bus from the driver.
-When buying the ticket on the bus, it is helpful to know in advance how much it costs.
-The money is either handed to the driver, or can be inserted into a slot.
+When buying a ticket on the bus, it is helpful to know in advance how much it costs.
+The money is either handed to the driver or can be inserted into a slot.
 In other cases, one can use a prepaid card that has to be touched to a sensor.
 The varieties are endless.
 There are countries where local public transportation is free of charge for blind people, and though it requires some kind of a pass to show proof of blindness, generally drivers don’t ask for it when it is obvious that someone is blind.
 Yes, good thinking, some people pretend to be blind, not that it is ethical.

-Finding a seat
+Finding a Seat

 There are different approaches about whether blind people should be entitled to seats.
 Some people feel that they should not have any preference over others, others feel safer if they can have a seat.
 The advantage of sitting is when the bus needs to stop abruptly, it is less likely to have an accident, however holding a bar maybe equally sufficient.
 The downside of sitting is that a blind person will not know if there is somebody on the bus who is in an even bigger need of a seat, for example elderly people, pregnant women, people with bags or crutches.
 One can hope that there is always someone who will be able to offer a seat to those in need, though it doesn’t help much if a class of blind people is taking a trip.

-Getting off at the right stop
+Getting Off at the Right Stop

 It is helpful to know approximately how far is the desired stop.
 In an ideal case, each stop is announced either by recording or by the driver a few seconds in advance, or even when leaving the previous stop.
 When this is not the case, one can ask the driver to announce the stop we want to get off.
 The problem can sometimes be when the stop is too far and the driver forgets it.
 This is when it is helpful to know approximately how far we are traveling, and remind the driver with a question if we are still far.
 Another solution can be to use a navigation app which will announce when we are approaching a stop.